 - Avoid language tics such as “eeerm”, “actually” or “you know”, for instance.

 Para verbal language

-It is everything that revolves around your speech, the way you express yourself
+The para verbal language is everything that revolves around your speech, the way you express yourself.

 - The speed of your speech: don’t rush your answers, stressed candidates tend to pick up the pace.

 Non-verbal language is anything that does not come out of your mouth.

 - Pay attention to your posture: try not to collapse or rock in your chair, shake your legs or play with your clothes or jewellery…

 You can practice in front of your mirror or record yourself in order to notice the potential tics you have.
 Even though this isn’t an easy exercise, it has proven to be very effective!

 At the end of the interview, the recruiter will ask you if you have any questions.
 This is the moment for you to clarify the points which are not clear to you!